mcgonagle/KravZT/README.md

 # Krav ZeroTrust
 ## *Full Contact ZeroTrust*

 Krav means contact in Hebrew.
-Full contact ZT is an approach to ZeroTrust that focuses on practical real-world skills via the application of Krav Maga self-defense principles.
+Full contact ZeroTrust is an approach that focuses on practical real-world skills via the application of Krav Maga self-defense principles.

+Krav Maga is primarily focused on safety in the real world and is often considered the most practical martial art form in the world.

 ## Principles of Krav Zero Trust